miningwolf/docs/docs/wolfbuk/io/wolfscript/configuration/ConfigurationSection.md

 Returns | Description
 --- | ---
-`boolean` | Map of keys and values of this section. /
-    public Map<String, Object> getValues(boolean deep);

-    /** Checks if this [`ConfigurationSection`](ConfigurationSection.md) contains the given path. <p> If the value for the requested path does not exist but a default value has been specified, this will return true.
+`boolean` | True if this section contains the requested path, either via default or being set.

 ##### <a id='isvector'></a>public  function __isVector__(path)